Field Trips

 CAPACITY: 20-50 students

-Students begin by learning the basics of ethical angling including basic gear, proper fish handling techniques, fishing regulation basics, and why it’s important to protect marine fisheries.
+Students begin by learning the basics of ethical angling, including the necessary gear, proper fish handling techniques, understanding fishing regulations, and the importance of protecting marine fisheries.
 Once the concept of ethical angling has been introduced, students will practice skills including tying on a hook, properly identifying and measuring fish, and casting a fishing rod.
 Finally, students will try out catch-and-release fishing on SYCC’s brackish water pond.

 DURATION: 4 hours